unahouExosite/docs/portals/README.md

     * `"owner"` - user is the portal’s direct owner

-    * `"manager"` - user has manager access to the portal
+    * `"manager"` - user has manager access to the portal.
+This role grants the same rights as owner.
+A role of `"manager"` indicates the portal is not a child client of this user in the One Platform hierarchy.
+Once you have a key to the portal the distinction is not important to the API, though.

 On failure, response has a HTTP status code of 400 or greater.